phemi/Films-Laravel/readme.md

 - Migrate the tables (Run: php artisan migrate)
 - Initialise Passport.
 (Run: php artisan passport:install)
-- Seed the database (Run: php artisan db:seed) k you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).
+- Seed the database (Run: php artisan db:seed)

 ## Security Vulnerabilities/Bugs